locationtech-labs/geopyspark/docs/guides/rdd.rst

 ~~~~~~~~~~~~~~~

 ``TiledRasterRDD`` will be the class that will see the must use.
 It provides
-all the methods needed to perform a computions and analysis on the data.
+all the methods needed to perform a computations and analysis on the data.
 When
 reading and saving layers, this class will be used.

 A Note on Using Geometries